willfurnass/sheffield_hpc/hpc/scheduler/sge.rst

 the scheduler gives you an interactive session.
 For an introduction to this see :ref:`getting-started`.

-There are three commands which give you an interactive shell.
+There are three commands which give you an interactive shell:
-`qsh` and `qrsh` are traditional SGE commands whereas `qrshx` is an enhanced version unique to Sheffield's systems.
-We recommend the use of `qrshx` over `qsh` or `qrsh`.

 * :ref:`qrsh` - Requests an interactive session on a worker node.
 No support for graphical applications.
+Traditional SGE command.
+* :ref:`qsh` - Requests an interactive session on a worker node.
+Supports graphical applications.
+Traditional SGE command.
 * :ref:`qrshx` - Requests an interactive session on a worker node.
 Supports graphical applications.
 Superior to :ref:`qsh`.
-* :ref:`qsh` - Requests an interactive session on a worker node.
-Supports graphical applications.
+Unique to Sheffield's clusters.
+NB does not work reliably if you are wanting start an interactive session on the special *DGX-1* node using 1+ GPUs; here you should use :ref:`qsh` instead).

-You can configure the resources available to the interactive session by specifying them as command line options to the `qrshx`, `qsh` or `qrsh` commands.
+You can configure the resources available to the interactive session by specifying them as command line options to the ``qrshx``, ``qsh`` or ``qrsh`` commands.
 For example to run a ``qrshx`` session with access to 16 GB of RAM ::

     [te1st@sharc-login2 ~]$ qrshx -l rmem=16G